-Sprayed chemicals are extensively used in agriculture and horticulture for control of pests and weeds.
+Sprayed chemicals are extensively used in agriculture and horticulture for the control of pests and weeds.
 Under certain conditions, this spray can drift over neighbouring properties, waterways and water tanks – this is referred to as spray drift.

 It is important to consider a nozzle or sprayer setting that produces the largest possible droplet size (coarsest spray quality) without compromising the efficacy of the chemical.
 Larger droplets are less likely to drift.

-Find out more about this topic on Better Health Channel
+Find out more about this topic on Better Health Channel.

 Fast facts: